Pakistan says it will skip US democracy summit amid turmoil - ExBulletin

 Pakistan says it will skip US democracy summit amid turmoil

-ISLAMABAD (AP) Pakistan announced on Tuesday that it would not attend the U.S.-led Democracy Summit this week, a move seen in part as an effort by the impoverished Islamic nation to appease its longtime ally, China, which was not invited.
+ISLAMABAD — Pakistan announced on Tuesday that it would not attend the U.S.-led Democracy Summit this week, a move seen in part as an effort by the impoverished Islamic nation to appease the longtime ally of the China, which was not invited.

 The Biden administration has invited 120 world leaders to the summit, which is being held in Washington on Wednesday and Thursday.
 It will be co-hosted by the governments of Costa Rica, the Netherlands, South Korea and Zambia.